mui/material-ui/docs/src/pages/components/avatars/avatars.md

 ## Image avatars

-Image avatars can be created by passing standard `img` props `src` or `srcSet` into the component.
+Image avatars can be created by passing standard `img` props `src` or `srcSet` to the component.

 {{"demo": "pages/components/avatars/ImageAvatars.js"}}

 ## Letter avatars

-Avatars containing simple characters can be created by passing your string as `children`.
+Avatars containing simple characters can be created by passing a string as `children`.

 {{"demo": "pages/components/avatars/LetterAvatars.js"}}